canonical/ubuntu-packaging-guide/docs/explanation/development-process.rst

 Ubuntu release.

-Read :external+sru:ref:`more about regressions <explanation-regressions>` and :external+sru:ref:`how to handle them <howto-report-regression>`.
+Read :external+sru:ref:`more about regressions <explanation-regressions>` and :external+sru:ref:`how to handle regressions <howto-report-regression>`.

 Updates removal
 ^^^^^^^^^^^^^^^

-If a bug fixed by an update doesn't get any testing or verification feedback for 90 days, an automated "call for testing" comment will be made on the bug report.
+If a bug fixed by an update doesn't get any testing or verification feedback for 90 days, an automated "call for testing" comment is made on the bug report.
-If no testing occurs within an additional 15 days, totalling 105 days without any testing, the :term:`Stable Release Managers` will remove the package from proposed and close the bug task as ``Won't Fix``.
+If no testing occurs within an additional 15 days, totalling 105 days without any testing, the :term:`Stable Release Managers` removes the package from proposed and close the bug task as ``Won't Fix``.

-Also, updates will be removed from proposed if they introduce a non-trivial regression.
+Also, updates are removed from proposed if they introduce a non-trivial regression.